Light cone tensor network and time evolution: Abstract

 \section{Abstract}

-The transverse folding algorithm [Phys.
+The transverse folding algorithm [M. C. Bañuls \textit{et al.}, Phys.
 Rev. Lett.
-102, 240603] is a tensor network method to compute time-dependent local observables in out-of-equilibrium quantum spin chains that can sometimes overcome the limitations of matrix product states.
+102, 240603 (2009)] is a tensor network method to compute time-dependent local observables in out-of-equilibrium quantum spin chains that can overcome the limitations of matrix product states when entanglement grows slower in the time than in the space direction.
 We present a contraction strategy that makes use of the exact light cone structure of the tensor network representing the observables.
-The strategy can be combined with the hybrid truncation proposed for global quenches in [Phys.
-Rev. A 91, 032306], which significantly improves the efficiency of the method.
+The strategy can be combined with the hybrid truncation proposed for global quenches in [Hastings and Mahajan, Phys.
+Rev. A 91, 032306 (2015)], which significantly improves the efficiency of the method.
 We demonstrate the performance of this \emph{transverse light cone contraction} also for transport coefficients, and discuss how it can be extended to other dynamical quantities.